xstate-wizards/xstate-wizards/README.md

-note: files in packages cannot use console.log. user logger.debug or logger.info instead must run 'yarn yalcpush' after making any change in a package, to see it in an example
+note: files in packages cannot use console.log. user logger.debug or logger.info instead must run 'yarn yalcpush' after making any change in a package, to see it in an example must run 'yarn patch' in the package directory you change for this to update on NPM

 #### Local Pkg Dev Commands in Examples